smithjd/sql-pet/docs/11-elementary-queries.md

 ## [5] "return_date"  "staff_id"     "last_update"
 ```

-### Using `dplyr` as the main tool

-methods for referencing a table
+Later on we'll discuss how to get more extensive data about each table and column from the database's own store of metadata.

+### Downloading an entire table

+There are many different methods of getting data from a dbms, and we'll explore the different ways of controlling each one of them.

-`DBI::dbReadTable` will download an entire table into an R data frame.
+`DBI::dbReadTable` will download an entire table into an R [tibble](https://tibble.tidyverse.org/).

 ```r
 rental_tibble <- DBI::dbReadTable(con, "rental")